-Vaark looked over at her, his mouth still open with laughter, and was struck by the terror in her eyes.
+Vaark looked up at her, away from the child's feet, his mouth still open with laughter, and was struck by the terror in her eyes.
 His laughter creaking to a close, he shook his head, thinking God help me if this is not the most wretched business.